 Organizations or individuals collaborating with the Library on programs must coordinate marketing efforts with the Library's Communications Office.

 Assessments of the effectiveness of Library programs are based on attendance and audience satisfaction.
-Other evaluation criteria include attraction of new customers to the Library, the promotion of City/Library goals, and addressing the needs of a specific target audience as reported on program evaluation forms.
+Other evaluation criteria include attraction of new customers to the Library, the promotion of City/Library goals, and program evaluation forms.

 The Library reserves the right to use video or photographs taken of program participants for internal use, publication, use in Library promotional outlets, and evaluation purposes.

 The Library Board of Directors delegates development and presentation of programs to the Director of Libraries and designated department staff.